How to Sanitize Water In An Emergency

 • Rainwater

-Follow the proper way of treating these water sources.
-Also, take note to avoid water with dark color, odor, or floating material.
-If necessary, you can only use saltwater after distilling it.
+Follow the proper treatment methods for these water sources.
+Also, avoid water with a dark color, odor, or floating material.
+If necessary, only use saltwater after distilling it.
 Avoid flood water as a water source.

 Preparing and Sanitizing Water Storage Container